The view of this dark day for the Museum of Science and Industry,

 May I call you Silver Pilot?
 I think numbers are a little impersonal when you have a name.

-My docents here at the Museum of Science and Industry suggested that I might like to write to you.
+My guides here at the Museum of Science and Industry suggested that I might like to write to you.
 They think I get bored out here on the lawn.
 Conversation with the U-boat still leaves something to be desired and one has to speak up to talk to the steam engines since they’re set up further away from us, which can startle the guests if they’re not expecting it.

 Congratulations on your acceptance to the Illinois Railway Museum.
 And to pull the Nebraska Zephyr no less!
 That's a magnificent train.
 (Don't tell my cars I said that though, haha!)
 I was very happy to hear that another of us has been returned to service.